addshore/awesome-links/README.md

 ## Games

+- https://raould.github.io/pn0gstr0m/ - all the pn0gs are to be str0mmed
 - https://looptap.vasanthv.com/ - A minimal game to waste your time (circle & space bar)
 - http://sshtron.zachlatta.com/ - Try `ssh sshtron.zachlatta.com`